MF9495T – Course In Animal Research In Norway (CAREiN) - Theoretical training

 The course aim is to ensure ethical and humane use of experimental animals and generation of informative, objective and reproducible research whenever animals are used for experimental purposes.

 The course consists of an obligatory theoretical part (Function A+B) and practical training (Function A).
-The theoretical part of the course provides training in mice, rats and pigs.
+The theoretical part of the course provides training in mice, rats, pigs and model fish.
 Practical training will be given in rodents (mice and rats) and is a mandatory part of the course for all students that intent to conduct animal experiments themselves (Function A).
-Be aware that access to animal facilities require completion of practical training in relevant species.
-Practical training in pigs must be added and organized by the student according to directions by the course committee (Function A).
+Be aware that access to animal facilities requires completion of practical training in relevant species.
+Practical training in pigs and model fish must be added and organized by the student according to directions by the course committee (Function A).

-The course does not provide training in the experimental use of fish.
-Students that require such training must attend an experimental animal course that includes the relevant fish species.
+The course provides theoretical training in the experimental use of model fish.
+Students that require training in other fish species must attend additional training in the use of the species in question, or attend an experimental animal course that covers the specific species.

 PhD candidates and Forskerlinje students: